LunarG/VulkanTools/vkconfig/vkconfig.md

 Glossary
 --------------
-***[Vulkan Layer](https://github.com/KhronosGroup/Vulkan-Loader/blob/master/loader/LoaderAndLayerInterface.md#layers)***: A layer is optional library that can intercept Vulkan functions on their way from the Vulkan application down to the Vulkan drivers.
+***[Vulkan Layer](https://github.com/KhronosGroup/Vulkan-Loader/blob/master/loader/LoaderAndLayerInterface.md#layers)***: A layer is an optional library that can intercept Vulkan functions on their way from the Vulkan application down to the Vulkan drivers.
 Multiple layers can be chained together to use multiple layer functionalities simultanously.

 ***Vulkan Layers Configuration***: A collection of Vulkan Layers executed in [a specific order](https://github.com/KhronosGroup/Vulkan-Loader/blob/master/loader/LoaderAndLayerInterface.md#overall-layer-ordering) with specific settings for each layer.